- TechProComp |

 - Battery level

-This doesn’t seem like much, but the collection of data your browser carries is unique to you, and hackers, government agencies, and advertising companies can use it to identify you–this process is called ‘browser fingerprinting.’
-So, if you want to ensure that your browser metadata and that your ‘browser fingerprint’ is hidden, you should use a VPN, as then not even your internet provider will be able to tell what you’re up to online.
+This doesn’t seem like much, but the collection of data your browser carries is unique to you, and hackers, government agencies, and advertising companies can use it to identify you – this process is called ‘browser fingerprinting.’
+So, if you want to ensure that your browser metadata and your ‘browser fingerprint’ is hidden, you should use a VPN, as then not even your internet provider will be able to tell what you’re up to online.

 Benefits of VPN for Business